 We are also working with partners on the Coronavirus emergency response, focusing on the needs of the most vulnerable.

 You can contact us during normal office hours on 01228 817200 or email [email protected] and help will be available.

 Help is here’ campaign

-Cumbria County Council, local NHS, district councils and the community and voluntary sector is making it easier for the county's residents to find support if they are struggling with the pressures caused by the COVID-19 pandemic.
+Cumbria County Council, local NHS, district councils and the community and voluntary sector are making it easier for the county's residents to find support if they are struggling with the pressures caused by the COVID-19 pandemic.

 Go to www.cumbria.gov.uk or https://cumbria.gov.uk/welfare/default.asp to find help.

 For residents who need urgent help finding food and essential items, or if they are struggling to cope with their current situation for whatever reason, they are advised to call the county council’s Support Helpline on 0800 783 1966 (Monday to Thursday 9am to 5pm, Friday 9am to 4.30pm).